When the Ravens eye up tight end prospects, they often see double.

-The Ravens have double-dipped at tight end four times in franchise history.
+The Ravens have double-dipped at tight end four times in franchise history, with much success.
 The last time they drafted only one tight end in a class was 2014 (Crockett Gillmore).
 Here's the history:

-So, what might the Ravens be looking for this time around?
+So, who might the Ravens be looking at this time around?

 The Ravens franchise leader in receptions and receiving touchdowns, Andrews has evolved into a do-it-all tight end over his eight seasons.
 Though he posted a career-low 422 receiving yards last season, the Ravens see a rebound in 2026.